ossf/osv-schema/docs/schema.md

  [Package URL specification](https://github.com/package-url/purl-spec) that identifies the package.
 This field is optional but recommended.

-The `severity` field is an optional JSON array that allows generating systems to describe the severity of a vulnerability using one or more quantitative scoring methods.
-Each `severity` item is a JSON object specifying a `type` and `score` property, described above.
+The `severity` field is an optional element [defined here](#severity-field).
+Per package severity override is optional for different packages.
+It is only recommended to have both, top level and affected package `severity` fields when there are mutliple affected packages.
+For single affected package, `severity` override is not needed.

 Different ecosystems can define the same names; they identify different packages.
 For example, these denote different libraries with different sets of